MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 ms.prod: sql
 ---

-# How to use notebooks in SQL Server 2019 CTP 2.0
+# How to use notebooks in SQL Server 2019 preview

 This how you can launch notebooks on the cluster and start authoring your own Notebooks.
 It also shows how to submit jobs against the cluster.